Ab-Tenzer/rnturbomodule/README.md

-# 🚀 React Native Investec Assessment - September 2022
+# 🚀 React Native Assessment - September 2022

-This project is uses react navigation, redux, redux logger, redux persist and redux saga, as well as a bit of theming with react-native-paper.
+This project uses react navigation, redux, redux logger, redux persist and redux saga, as well as a bit of theming with react-native-paper.

 It is currently running on the latest version on React Native